-This study was paid for thanks to a recent grant from the RDP LEADER Fund.
+This study was paid for thanks to a grant from the RDP LEADER Fund, Abergavenny Town Council and the Nevill Estate.

 The Museums Service is guided by its current 'Forward Plan 2017-22' which has two clear strategic aims:

 - 1) To create a cross-county museum offer to encourage a sense of pride and community identity whilst identifying opportunities for arts and culture development. - 2) To ensure we have a resilient and sustainable service.
 This will be achieved by improving and extending our income streams; increasing and widening our user base and raising awareness of the Museums offer, whilst contributing to a vibrant community by adapting and working in new and innovative ways.